-THE-214B Physical Theatre II
+THE-214B Physical Theatre II 1.0 Units/3.0 hours LAB

 The course will build upon the fundamentals of movement and physical techniques for actors addressed in Physical Theatre I. Topics covered will continued work on relaxation and presence, flexibility, expressiveness of movement, and varieties and qualities of gesture.
 It will also introduce physical techniques for the creation of character and story-telling.